Add your own domain name to EcoSend

 Introduction

-Your contacts are far more likely to pay attention to your emails when they come from your own email address.
+• Your contacts are far more likely to pay attention to your emails when they come from your own email address.

-To send email from your own domain, you first need to register your domain as a Sending Domain in EcoSend,
+• In order to send email from EcoSend, you first need to register your email domain as a Sending Domain, and follow our instructions for setting up DNS Verification.

-This process authorises EcoSend to send email from your domain, and ensures mail providers can verify that the
+• This process authorises EcoSend to send email from your domain, and ensures mail providers can verify that the emails should be delivered safely to your customers.

 Adding your Custom Email Domain ✅

-4. Head to your domain name provider and add a new CNAME record with the details shown on the Domain Verification screen.
+Head to your domain name provider and add a new CNAME record with the details shown on the Domain Verification screen.

-5. Once you have updated your CNAME records in your domain name provider, head back to GoSquared and hit the “Check…” button in
+Once you have updated your CNAME records in your domain name provider, head back to EcoSend and hit the “Verify DNS Records…” button to ensure the domain name has been verified.

-6. Once verified, you’ll see a green badge with a check mark confirming that your domain has been verified.
+Once verified, you’ll see a green badge with a check mark confirming that your domain has been verified.

-7. The “Compliance Check” area will be pending until we’ve confirmed via a third party that your domain is compliant and ready to use.
+The “Compliance Check” area will be pending until we’ve confirmed via a third party that your domain is compliant and ready to use.

-8. Once you’ve passed the Compliance Check, your domain will now be ready to use!
+Once you’ve passed the Compliance Check, your domain will now be ready to use!

 Editing your DNS Records in common Domain Providers 💻